This article has been updated on July 7, 2020 and can be found here.

 And in fact, that’s what several colleagues and I, along with expert co-authors, found when we explored the differences between the two numbers.
 In February 2018, we presented and discussed those findings in a paper, “Recommendations to IUCN to Improve Marine Protected Area Classification and Reporting.”

 This paper evaluates global targets and MPA definitions, reflects on progress, and highlights key recommendations for improving the application of the IUCN categories for MPAs and strengthening the IUCN’s existing framework.
 We argue that this, together with improved reporting standards, is essential to understanding, evaluating, and effectively communicating the ecological benefits of MPAs.

 We also make the case, supported by numerous studies, that highly protected MPAs are best for the health of the ocean and the most effective means of achieving global conservation targets set by the international community.

 With 2020 fast approaching, governments around the world should step up and create large MPAs with strong safeguards.
-Meeting the 10 percent target with gold-standard protected areas would be good news for the many species, including ours, that rely on a healthy ocean.
+Meeting the 10 percent target, and working toward achieving the IUCN recommendation of protecting at least 30% of the ocean by 2030, would be good news for the many species, including ours, that rely on a healthy ocean.

 Johnny Briggs works on The Pew Bertarelli Ocean Legacy Project’s efforts in the U.K., based in London.